framedsc/Sitesource/markdown/GameGuides/baldursgate3.md

   - _Vulkan currently does not support depth buffer._
 - Enable 'Copy depth buffer before clear operation' in the 'Generic Depth' ReShade add-on.
   - _Can be found in the 'Add-on' tab of ReShade._
+  - _If using AMD FidelityFX™ Super Resolution (FSR), this does not need to be enabled._
+- Set the global preprocessor definition `RESHADE_DEPTH_INPUT_IS_REVERSED` to `1`.
+  - _Can be found in the 'Home' tab of ReShade underneath the effects list._

 ## Useful Links